Cats-n-coffee/cats-n-coffee-corner/src/content/posts/rotate-object-with-cursor.md

 ## The End Goal

 The goal is to have the cat's eyes tracking the cursor.
-In other words, the eyes should rotate according the cursor position on the scene.
+In other words, the eyes should rotate according to the cursor position on the scene.
 As an example, if the cursor is in the top right corner of the scene, the eyes should look up and to the right.
-Note that this is a fixed screen without any controls, we only care about the mouse position.
+Note that this is a fixed scene without any controls, the only interaction is with the mouse position.
 ### Summary of a Hilarious Eye Rotation Experience

-Just because of curiosity, it started with adding basic code for listening to the `mousemove` event and update an object's `cursor.x` and `cursor.y` positions with their `event.clientX` and `Y` respective values.
+To get a baseline (and understand where to begin), it started with adding basic code for listening to the `mousemove` event and update an object's `cursor.x` and `cursor.y` positions with their `event.clientX` and `Y` respective values.
 Then inside the `loop` function of the scene, adding this line `eyeBall.rotation.y = cursor.x;`.
-Result was funny and creepy, of course not the solution, which turned out to be a little more than that.
+Result was funny and creepy, and gave insights about the next steps.

 ## Breaking Down the Problem

-After briefly trying to get the actual eye mesh from the cat model to follow the cursor, it becomes clear that the problem needs to be broken down into multiple parts, so we can simplify each piece of it, and get each one of these to work.
+After briefly trying to get the actual eye mesh from the cat model to follow the cursor, it becomes clear that the problem needs to be broken down into multiple parts, and work on each individually.
 As the title suggests, this post is about breaking down the problem to rotate an *object* according to cursor position (not the eyes of the cat just yet).

-This is a summary of the steps:
+Summary of the steps:
-1. Grab a piece of paper and a penCIL (if you grab a pen, that's up to you).
+1. Grab a piece of paper and a pencil.
-2. Understand the problem: translate eye rotation - cursor movement into simple rules.
+2. Understand the problem: translate eye rotation - cursor movement relationship into simple rules.
-3. Simplify the problem: break it down into multiple tasks, figure out the pieces needed.
+3. Simplify the problem: break it down into multiple tasks.
 4. Implement pieces in a simplified environment.
 5. Build up complexity as needed.

-The following code and explanation assume there is basic ThreeJs scene setup with a cube, and the canvas takes the entire viewport.
+The following code and explanation assume there is basic ThreeJs scene setup with a cube, and the canvas takes the entire viewport (we'll use the window width and height).
 ### Determine Eye Movements and the Relation to the Cursor

 On paper, we can draw a simple rectangle representing the screen, a simple cat head with eyes in the middle of the rectangle, and identify our X and Y axes.

 Which kind of rotation do we need?
 We might have at least two parts to consider:
 1. Our cursor moves on a "flat" plane with X and Y coordinates, so we probably will use rotation on those same axes, as our cursor cannot move on the Z axis.
 2. Let's consider eye rotation (Note: I am not responsible for any injuries if you try the following).
-Similar to doctor's tests, if you place your finger vertical in front of you, you'll notice we're rotating on the X and Y axes.
+Similar to a doctor's tests, with your finger vertical in front of you, if you move your finger up and down, that's rotation on X. If you move your finger left to right, that's rotation on Y.
-   If you move your finger up and down, that's rotation on X. If you move your finger left to right, that's rotation on Y.
+   This gives us the eye rotation - target (cursor) translation relationship.

 We can summarize like this:
 ```